 We have three business segments: agribusiness, rental operations and real estate development.
-Our agribusiness segment currently generates the majority of our revenue from its farming and lemon packing operations; our rental operations segment generates revenue from our residential and commercial rental operations, leased land and organic recycling; and our real estate development segment generates revenue from the sale of real estate development projects.
+Our agribusiness segment includes our farming and lemon packing and sales operations.
+Our rental operations segment includes our residential and commercial rental operations, leased land operations and organic recycling.
+Our real estate development segment includes our real estate development projects and development.
 From a general view, we see our Company as a land and farming company that generates annual cash flows to support its progress into diversified real estate development activities.
 As real estate developments are monetized, our agribusiness will then be able to expand more rapidly into new regions and markets.